 Is your creativity a mirror or a flashlight?
-Is it a “Thermometer” or “Thermostat”?
-Does it reflect what’s in the heart already or change the surrounding?
+Is it a thermometer or a thermostat?
+Does it reflect what’s in the heart already or change the surroundings?

 A mirror reflects what’s in front of it.
 The viewer sees what’s already there.

 A flashlight sheds light in darkness.
-The viewer gains new insight that is useful to moving ahead.
+The viewer gains new insight that’s useful in moving ahead.

-Here’s an observation concerning Aaron creating the golden calf in the book of Exodus:
+Here’s an observation about Aaron’s creating the golden calf in the book of Exodus.

 During their time in the wilderness, the Israelites became restless while Moses was away receiving the Ten Commandments from God.